vertica/vertica-kubernetes/DEVELOPER.md

    kubectl edit deployment verticadb-operator-controller-manager
    ```

-2. Locate where the arguments are passed to the manager, and add `--enable-profiler`:
+2. Locate the `args` array that passes values to the deployment manager, and add `--enable-profiler`:

    ```shell
          ...